Toggle: English / Spanish

 Cocaine produces a sense of extreme joy by causing the brain to release higher than normal amounts of some biochemicals.
 However, cocaine's effects on other parts of the body can be very serious or even deadly.

 When cocaine use is stopped or when a binge ends, a crash follows almost immediately.
 This crash is accompanied by a strong craving for more cocaine.
-Additional symptoms include fatigue, lack of pleasure, anxiety, irritability, sleepiness, and sometimes agitation or extreme suspicion.
+Additional symptoms include fatigue, lack of pleasure, anxiety, irritability, sleepiness, and sometimes agitation or extreme suspicion or paranoia.

 Cocaine withdrawal often has no visible physical symptoms like the vomiting and shaking that accompanies the withdrawal from heroin or alcohol.